Powered By Blogger

 INTRODUCTION

-This is a proposal for an experiment which could be conducted within the University of Toledo wind tunnel.
+This is a proposal for an experiment which could be conducted within a university research wind tunnel.
 Its objective would be to measure the time intervals between two sound events which occur with respect to two inertial reference frames which may be at rest or in motion relative to each other.
+The results would contradict the definition of time from the Special Theory of Relativity.

 METHODOLOGY